griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 6. `query(self, vector: list[float], count: Optional[int] = None, namespace: Optional[str] = None) -> list[BaseVectorStoreDriver.QueryResult]`: Performs a nearest neighbor search on Redis to find vectors similar to the provided input vector.
 Results can be limited using the count parameter and optionally filtered by a namespace.
 Returns a list of BaseVectorStoreDriver.QueryResult objects, each encapsulating the retrieved vector, its similarity score, metadata, and namespace.
 7. `create_index(self, namespace: Optional[str] = None, vector_dimension: Optional[int] = None) -> None`: This method creates a new index in Redis with the specified properties.
 If an index with the given name already exists, a warning is logged and the method does not proceed.
 The method expects the dimension of the vectors (i.e., vector_dimension) that will be stored in this index.
 Optionally, a namespace can be provided which will determine the prefix for document keys.
 The index is constructed with a TagField named "tag" and a VectorField that utilizes the cosine distance metric on FLOAT32 type vectors.

+!!! note
-Note: This driver interfaces with a Redis instance and utilizes the Redis hashes and RediSearch module to store, retrieve, and query vectors in a structured manner.
+    This driver interfaces with a Redis instance and utilizes the Redis hashes and RediSearch module to store, retrieve, and query vectors in a structured manner.
 Proper setup of the Redis instance and RediSearch is necessary for the driver to function correctly.

 ## OpenSearchVectorStoreDriver